|

 relationship to classical, as outlined by the author, will make this

+book rewarding reading for all interested in dance.
 In our time, when Art’s indulgence in abstract forms is a

 fashion, a book on character dance is welcome indeed.
 It reminds us